palixir/wobe/packages/wobe-documentation/doc/concepts/context.md

 -   `res`: The response object that you can use to send the response to the client.
 -   `params`: The parameters of the route.
 -   `query`: The query parameters of the route (all parameters after the ? in the url).
--   `ipAddress`: A function that returns the ip address of the client.
+-   `getIpAdress`: A function that returns the ip address of the client.
 -   `headers`: The headers of the request.
 -   `body`: The body of the request.
--   `state`: The state of your position in the life cycle (beforeHandler, handler or afterHandler).
+-   `state`: The state of your position in the life cycle (beforeHandler or afterHandler).
 -   `requestStartTimeInMs`: If you use the `logger` hook, this property will be set to the time in milliseconds when the request has been received.
 It's allow you to calculate the time spent in the handler.

 ## The response object